 - ¾ cup plus 1 tablespoon granulated sugar

-- 1 oz allergy friendly chocolate chips about 65 regular size chocolate chips
+- 1 oz chocolate chips about 65 regular size chocolate chips

 - 4 level tablespoons of cornstarch mixed with 3 tablespoons cold water